Fall Fire Safety

 Outdoor Fire Safety

-- Clear your roof and gutters of unnecessary buildup of debris, such as pine needles and leaves.
+- Clear your roof and gutters of the unnecessary buildup of debris, such as pine needles and leaves.

 - Learn the outdoor burning regulations in your area, and do not engage in illegal burning of leaves and other outdoor debris.